Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Conclusion

-We show that the reconstruction is essentially independent of the time delay distributions up to $z \sim 14$ and the accuracy of the reconstruction of SFR strongly depends on the time delay distribution only at high redshifts of $z\gtrsim 14$.
-In this analysis we constrain the peak of the SFR as a function of redshift and show that ET as a single instrument can distinguish the termination redshifts of different SFRs.
-The accurate estimate of the termination redshift depends on correctly modelling the tail of the time delay distribution representing delay time $\gtrsim 8$ Gyr.
+In conclusion, we provide a method to reconstruct the functional form of the SFR for populations of compact binaries with ET.
+The SFR as a function of redshift is accurately reconstructed up to redshift $z \sim 14$.
+For all three of our mock populations, we show that the reconstruction of SFR is independent of the time-delay distributions up to $z \sim 14$.
+The accuracy of the reconstruction of the SFR beyond $z \sim 14$ strongly depends on the minimum value of the time delay $t_{\rm del, min}$.
+The assumed time-delay distributions in this analysis do not correctly model the longer time-delay distribution $t_{\rm del} >8$ Gyr.
+While we accurately reconstruct the SFR as a function of redshift for the bulk of each mock population, a better model for the long time-delay distribution is needed in order to accurately estimate the termination redshift of the SFR.
+We therefore constrained the peak of the SFR as a function of redshift, and show that ET as a single instrument can distinguish the termination redshifts of different SFRs if they have a true separation of at least $\Delta z \sim 2$.